Aledosim/bitinforma/README.md

 ## About The Project

 [![BitInforma Screen Shot](.github/images/screenshot.png "BitInforma Screen Shot")](http://bitinforma.vercel.app/)
 This is a landing page to follow criptocurrencies.
 It have a search field that you can use to change the displayed currency.
-The project have unit, integration and end-to-end tests to checkout.
+The project have unit, integration and end-to-end tests.
 The interactions between components were developed with React Context API.

 <p align="right">(<a href="#top">back to top</a>)</p>